 This letter is to request you to stand back of centre [the SRF center in St.Louis] and do best to help save it.
 If you do, God will save you in every way.
 God has saved you thru a great trial—He can save you thru greater trials of keeping your health well.
 God supports your business by giving you talent and health even though you have over-used your energy.
 So your business should support God’s work.
 And if you do so His law will give you untold protection—above all communion. —P. Yogananda

-If you’ve been reluctant to tithe, Jyoti (head of our tithing ministry) or I are happy to connect you with one of the many folks here who have found miracles of abundance coming through their tithing.
+If you’ve been reluctant to tithe, Jyoti (head of our tithing ministry) will be happy to connect you with one of the many folks here who have found miracles of abundance coming through their tithing.

 In divine friendship,